 It’s easy to assume that because data isn’t centralized to a single system, it’s more secure.
 To the extent that is true, cloud solutions offer flexibility in the face of power outages.
 Every computer in the building doesn’t become a very fancy paperweight.
 Cloud solutions can mitigate this by ensuring financial ramifications aren’t widespread, and employee and customer trust isn’t completely broken.

 In the cloud, data being stored in different environments can be a boon in the face of outages.
 But it also makes the information more siloed and inherently more difficult to manage and assess.
 A cloud system may seem appealing as it creates an “ecosystem” of different segments working in conjunction and complementing one another, but relying on a cloud ecosystem instead of an in-house “island” makes continuous monitoring and control nearly impossible.

 There will be risks involved in traditional data environments and cloud computing environments.
 It’s impossible to escape security threats.
 But assessment and controls in conventional data environments has been tested and tried over decades.
 The same can’t be said for the cloud.
-Cloud security issues are relatively new monsters organizations are facing.
+Cloud security risk issues are relatively new monsters organizations are facing.

 What are the security risks of cloud computing?

 When transferring data and services over cloud providers, organizations lose some of the visibility and control of those assets.
 Part of the responsibility of data security management is shifted to the cloud service provider (CSP), and it can be difficult to see where the gaps in security controls are.